jonesaaronj/osnis/README.md

 # Open Source Nintendo Image Shrinker

-nNasos already exists, why write yet another nintendo image shrinker?
-Well, nNasos is not open source and I want some kind of shurunken image support in Nintendont so I decided to create my own.
-From what little I have been able to discern from the DEC image format I also believe this image format will be superior for random access.
+Several image shrinkers already exists, why write yet another one?
+Well, none of them are open source and it can be very hard to find out any information about them or to collaborate on them.
+I very much want hurunken image support in Nintendont and USBLoaderGX so I decided to create my own.

 ## Design notes